LodeStar-umn/GoogleSheetPuller/README.md

 ================

 ##Changes to version 0.6.1
    * Callback is now only called when the code is complete.
-If there is a need to do custom formatting of returned data, see new options below.

    * CallbackClean has been removed.